 Robert A. Fiore, Connecticut Epilepsy Advocate Foundation

-Connecticut Epilepsy Advocate Foundation may present content for or from external entities, which may include advertisers or sponsors in exchange monetary or non-monetary compensation.
-Any reference or presentation herein to any specific commercial product, process or service by trade name, trademark, manufacturer or otherwise does not constitute or imply endorsement, recommendation or favoring by Connecticut Epilepsy Advocate.
-Connecticut Epilepsy Advocate Foundation is not responsible for Links provided in this website to other external Internet addresses do not constitute endorsement, approval, certification or control by Connecticut Epilepsy Advocate Foundation for the information at such addresses.
-Connecticut Epilepsy Advocate Foundation is not responsible for the content or privacy practice of such sites.
+Connecticut Epilepsy Advocate Foundation may present content for or from external entities, which may include advertisers or sponsors in exchange for monetary or non-monetary compensation.
+Any reference or presentation herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not constitute or imply endorsement, recommendation, or favoring by Connecticut Epilepsy Advocate.
+Connecticut Epilepsy Advocate Foundation is not responsible for Links provided on this website to other external Internet addresses that do not constitute an endorsement, approval, certification, or control by Connecticut Epilepsy Advocate Foundation for the information at such addresses.
+Connecticut Epilepsy Advocate Foundation is not responsible for such sites’ content or privacy practice.